 - People realized they could fix this issue by adding

-- Frameworks, boilerplates and such all adopted this fix and everyone moved on with their lives, as people are ought to do.
+- Frameworks, boilerplates and such all adopted this fix and everyone moved on with their lives.

 A few years and many updates to iOS later, we continue to include the shrinking fix to our viewport meta tags.
 However, it seems the scrape has healed and we may not need to keep wearing this band aid.